 1. Water Heaters

-Water heating accounts for about 18% of home energy use.
+Water heating uses around 18% of home energy.
 Best water heaters offer significant improvements in efficiency.
-Tankless models heat water only when needed, reducing energy waste.
-Upgrading to an ENERGY STA- certified unit can lower utility bills and improve performance.
+Tankless and heat pump water heaters save energy by heating only when needed, reducing energy waste.
+Upgrading to an ENERGY STAR- certified unit can lower utility bills and improve performance.

 Top Recommendations for 2025: